booch/presentations/HTTP_Exploration/slides.md

 Note: We had to manually compile OpenSSL and cURL to make this work
   * We still couldn't get it to work against Nginx's SPDY

 ---

-Logs
-====

-Pick some previous exercises and run them while watching Rails logs

-Hint: Use `tail -f`, `tailf`, or `less +F`

-Tip: Use `tmux` to run multiple things in separate "windows"

-Bonus: Do the same for the Nginx and Squid proxy logs

----